wc2184/wc2184/README.md

  ⏱️ Recently working on:
 - https://www.workorpay.com (trying out a startup/business)
-- Set goals.
+  WorkOrPay lets you be held accountable to your goals by putting down money.
+Set goals.
 Form contracts.
 Pay the penalty if you fail.
 Accountability with dollars on the line.
 <!---
 wc2184/wc2184 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.